 Five-year rule review required

 No later than Enter the date that that is 5 years from EQC meeting date in Mmm dd, yyyy format.
 Example Sept.
 6, 2012.
-DEQ will review the newly adopted rules required under ORS 183.405 (1) to determine whether:
+DEQ will review the newly adopted rules as required under ORS 183.405 (1) to determine whether:

 The rule has had the intended effect